jdqw210/tbuts-html/README.md

 # tbuts-html - twint batch user tweetgrabber & search (html output)
-A bash script utilizing twint to read a .txt file of twitter usernames and output tweets as .html file(s)
+A bash script utilizing twint and tree to read .txt files of twitter usernames and search terms (respectively) and output tweets as .html file(s) with an index

 This script requires

 	twint, see https://github.com/twintproject/twint for info
+	(I would recommend installing this via pip install twint instead of git clone)

 	tree, see https://linux.die.net/man/1/tree for info

 Usage:

-	sh tbuts-html.sh usernames.txt searchterm
+	sh tbuts-html.sh usernames.txt searchterms.txt

-	Create a .txt file in the main directory and add twitter usernames you would like to search, one per line.
+	Create a .txt file in the main directory and add twitter usernames you would like to search terms for, one per line.

-	Execute script and enter a term to search for.
+	Create another .txt file in the main directory and add terms to search each twitter account for, one per line.

 Example:

-	sh tbuts-html.sh users.txt freedom
+	sh tbuts-html.sh users.txt search.txt

 After the script completes, you should have a directory and files structured as such: